Frequently Asked Questions

 What should I pack?

 Layers.
-Our summers are a pleasant daytime warm with cool evenings.
-May and October can be cool with some unstable weather possible.
-Winters are cold, brisk with lots of snow and sunshine occurring.
-Because it is dry in Jackson Hole, the temperatures will seem more moderate that the thermometer might indicate.
-Sneakers and light hiking boots are good for all trails, fleece is handy all seasons.
+Our summers are pleasant daytime warm with cool evenings.
+May and October can be cool, with some unstable weather possible.
+Winters are cold and brisk, with lots of snow and sunshine occurring.
+Because it is dry in Jackson Hole, the temperatures will seem more moderate than the thermometer might indicate.
+Sneakers and light hiking boots are good for all trails, and fleece is handy in all seasons.
 A hat and light gloves come in handy.
 A jacket to break the wind is always good.
-Khaki is dress up for dinners.
-Even the most upscale restaurants are used to occasional hiking shorts and boots… but you might see an occasional a skirt, but seldom a jacket.
+Khaki is dressing up for dinners.
+Even the most upscale restaurants are used to occasional hiking shorts and boots… but you might see an occasional skirt, but seldom a jacket.
 Sunscreen, bug spray, no perfumes or scents…the mosquitoes would love you.
-One sturdy water bottle per person, our water is fantastic!
-A hat for sun or a hat for a cool evening river trip.
-We have maps, guide books, trekking poles, day packs, bug spray, bear spray and also bikes for the local bike path that runs by our property.
+One sturdy water bottle per person; our water is fantastic!
+A hat for the sun or a hat for a cool evening river trip.
+We have maps, guidebooks, trekking poles, day packs, bug spray, bear spray, and also bikes for the local bike path that runs by our property.

 Can a non-skier enjoy Jackson Hole?

 Yes!
 Imagine watching snowflakes falling while enjoying a hot drink in front of the fire… walking on snowshoes along the banks of the Snake River… a dinner sleigh ride to a cute cabin in the woods… making snow angels... snowball fights... museums, great restaurants, feeling like a child again in a winter wonderland.

 Come when you can.
 You will have a wonderful time, but here are a few hints:

 Let’s begin with Spring.